opengeospatial/teamengine/src/site/markdown/users.md

 # User Guide

 This document provides some general guidance about how to use TEAM Engine to execute a test run and view the results.
 There are three ways to interact with the test harness: a command shell, the web application, or a REST-like API.

 ## Command shell

-When a test is executed a java applet will popup and display a form for the user to fill with the details of the implementation to be tested.
-The user can fill the form and in some cases will require to perform visual inspection and respond to other forms.
-There are two ways to run a test: with the the user interaction or without the user interaction by providing the form responses in a file.
+When a test is executed a Java applet will popup and display a form for the user to fill in with the details of the implementation to be tested.
+The user completes the form and in some cases will need to perform visual inspection and fill in other forms.
+There are two ways to run a test: interactively or non-interactively by providing the form responses in a file.

-### Running with User Interaction
+### Running a test suite interactively

 The console application (teamengine-console-\${project.version}-bin.zip) includes shell scripts for running test suites in Windows and Unix-like (Bash shell) environments.
-Unpack the archive into a convenient location (TE\_HOME); the contents are as shown below.
+Unpack the archive into a convenient location (TE_HOME); the contents are as shown below.

     TE_HOME
       |-- bin/              # shell scripts (windows, unix)